microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Driver receives the **EvtQueueDeviceIoControl** callback if the Module supports this callback.

-**NOTE: Modules should not use this callback.
+**Note: Modules should not use this callback.
 Instead, use DMF_IoctlHandler because that Module simplifies the non-trivial handling of the return value and automatically performs validations of the input/output buffer sizes.**